wix-incubator/wix-code-docs/wix-marketing-tags-v2/wix-marketing-tags-v2/guides/1-wix-marketing-tags-intro.md

 > __Note__: This module is [universal](https://support.wix.com/https://www.wix.com/velo/reference/api-overview/api-versions#universal-modules).
 Functions in this module can run on both the backend and frontend, unless specified otherwise.

-With the wix-marketing-tags.v2, you can embed marketing tags in your website.
+With Wix Marketing Tags, you can embed marketing tags in your website.
 The supported marketing tags are:

 * [**Google Ads Conversion tag**](https://support.google.com/tagmanager/answer/6105160?hl=en&ref_topic=6334091)
     > **Note:** The **Google Ads Conversion tag** was previously called **Google AdWords tag**.